 During Menopause, the body needs extra Iron and Calcium to make up for the blood lost.
 As a result of irregular blood flow and hormonal changes, women feel tired and stressful at times.

 During a regular menstrual cycle, blood loss can be looked upon as simply dead liquid flesh flowing out of the vagina during the times of between menses and ovulation also known as the follicular phase.
-Crucial mineral nutrients in the blood are lost during these cycles such as iron, calcium.
+Crucial mineral nutrients in the blood are lost during these cycles such as iron, and calcium.